restorecommerce/charts/README.md

 ### Pre-Commit

-There is a convenience script to execute all dev scripts in order:
+There is a convenience script to execute all pre-commit scripts in order:

 ```bash
 ./pre-commit.sh